hed-standard/hed-specification/docs/Appendix_A.md

 ```
 ````

-The `<property>` elements indicate where various schema attributes apply.
+## A.3.
+Schema attributes and properties

-Their meanings are hard-coded into the schema processors.
-The following is a list of schema attribute properties.
+This section gives information about how the various auxilliary sections of the the HED schema are used to specify the behavior of the schema elements.

 `````{list-table} Schema attribute properties
 :header-rows: 1